MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/device-sync-and-update-for-uwp-device-apps.md

 # Device sync and update for Store device apps in Windows 8.1

-In Windows 8.1, your Windows Store app can use a device background task to synchronize data on your peripheral device.
-If your app is associated with device metadata, that Windows Store device app can also use a device background agent to perform device updates, such as firmware updates.
+In Windows 8.1, your UWP app can use a device background task to synchronize data on your peripheral device.
+If your app is associated with device metadata, that UWP device app can also use a device background agent to perform device updates, such as firmware updates.
 Device background agents are subject to policies that ensure user consent and help preserve battery life while devices are being synced and updated.

 To perform device sync and update operations, create a device background task that uses the [DeviceUseTrigger](http://go.microsoft.com/fwlink/p/?LinkID=308967) and [DeviceServicingTrigger](http://go.microsoft.com/fwlink/p/?LinkID=308965), respectively.
 To learn how this is done with the [Custom USB device sample](http://go.microsoft.com/fwlink/p/?LinkId=301975 ) and the [Firmware update USB device sample](http://go.microsoft.com/fwlink/p/?LinkId=309186), see [Creating a device background task](how-to-create-a-device-background-task.md).

 **Note**  Windows Runtime device APIs don't require device metadata.
-That means your app doesn't need to be a Windows Store device app to use them.
-Windows Store apps can use these APIs to access USB, Human Interface Devices (HID), Bluetooth devices, and more.
+That means your app doesn't need to be a UWP device app to use them.
+UWP apps can use these APIs to access USB, Human Interface Devices (HID), Bluetooth devices, and more.
 For more info, see [Integrating devices](http://go.microsoft.com/fwlink/p/?LinkId=533279).

 ## <span id="Device_background_task_overview_"></span><span id="device_background_task_overview_"></span><span id="DEVICE_BACKGROUND_TASK_OVERVIEW_"></span>Device background task overview

-When users move your Windows Store app off-screen, Windows suspends your app in-memory.
+When users move your UWP app off-screen, Windows suspends your app in-memory.
 This lets another app have the foreground.
 When an app is suspended, it is resident in-memory and Windows has stopped it from running.
 When this happens, without the help of a device background task, any ongoing device operations like syncing and updating will be interrupted.
 Windows 8.1 provides two new background task triggers that let your app perform long running sync and update operations on your peripheral device safely in the background, even if your app is suspended: DeviceUseTrigger and DeviceServicingTrigger.
 For more info about app suspension, see [Launching, resuming, and multitasking](http://go.microsoft.com/fwlink/p/?LinkId=309316).

 <table>
 <colgroup>